-During the Coronavirus pandemic, restrictions mean that we are able to do less than we normally do.
+During the Coronavirus pandemic, we are able to do less than we normally do.
 For example, we are unable to sing as a congregation.
 And you should wear a face covering throughout the service.
-It is not necessary to book a place in advance.
-Children are always welcome at our services.
+For most services, it isn’t necessary to book a place in advance but you should come early to avoid disappointment.
+Children are always welcome.

 Despite the restrictions, this is our worship.
 God is with us.